From Imagination To Conception – 35 Years In The Making

 Contact us today for more information.

-Maurice attended Florida Institute of Technology and studied aviation and computer science from 1970 to 1975.
+Mo attended Florida Institute of Technology and studied aviation and computer science from 1970 to 1975.

 In 1981 AT&T developed the first telephone interpretation service.
 It was the same year Maurice became involved with children at the Missouri school for the deaf.
 As he saw the frustrations experienced by deaf children, he knew that video communications would someday revolutionize the health care industry.
-As data and video compression technology advanced, he began working with streaming video to provide live instant translation services and in 2008 TranStream Global was conceived.
+As data compression technology advanced, he began working with streaming video to provide live instant translation services and in 2008 TranStream Global was conceived.

 TranStream is a revolutionary cloud based software program capable of accessing a proprietary database of live linguists able to supply video translation services on demand to any industry in the world.
 TranStream is the only solution to the growing human dilemma.